WHY LET KIDS HAVE ALL THE FUN!

 Make the most of your summer

 Rowing is like no other sport, a true challenge to the mind and the body.
 At its best, rowing is all about individuals working in a perfect rhythm to make their boat move amazingly fast.
-Over a period of five weeks, the experienced coaches from the Wyandotte Boat Club will be providing you an introduction to all aspects of rowing, at a level that everyone can have fun and learn from.
+Over a period of four or five weeks, the experienced coaches from the Wyandotte Boat Club will be providing you an introduction to all aspects of rowing, at a level that everyone can have fun and learn from.

 Who can participate?